Working structure reframed at police station level

 The investigating officer of SSOIU shall strictly adhere to the provisions of the Criminal Code, Pakistan Police Rules, Police Act, and Anti-Rape (Investigation and Trial) Act, 2021.
 Each team of SSOIU will be led by an Inspector of Police with one sub-inspector and three constables and one lady police officer must be included in each team.
 The team will work directly under the supervision of the SP (Investigation) and the Inspector-in-charge will report to him and remain in touch with the concerned SHO.

-Islamabad : Prime Minister of Azad Jammu and Kashmir Sardar Tanveer Ilyas has stated that Central Development Working...

-Islamabad : National University of Technology is proud to share that Pakistan Engineering Council has awarded PEC...
+Rawalpindi: Police have busted a bike-lifter gang and recovered 18 stolen motorcycles and other items from the...

-Islamabad : Confirmation of as many as 132 new patients of dengue fever from Islamabad Capital Territory and...
+Islamabad: Confirmation of as many as 132 new patients of dengue fever from Islamabad Capital Territory and Rawalpindi...

-Islamabad : The British Council and the Higher Education Commission have pledged to support ‘All Pakistan Women...

-Islamabad : The civic agency has enhanced its vigilance to protect water supply lines from culprits who have been...
+LAHORE: Former Afghan ambassador in Pakistan Omar Zakhilwal said that the Taliban had won not because of their power...

+GUJRANWALA: The district administration Friday sealed nine industrial units and booked five people on charges of...

 Comments